 Sometimes it seems the better part of my life was ‘back then’.
 When exactly was back then, I muse?
 While there was a long and happy window, I decide I know when ‘back then’ was.
 I was in my early 30s, in three bands I enjoyed, and was busy.
 Playing every weekend, rehearsing all week, had lots of side recording jobs.
 Lots going on.
 Felt great, looked great.
 My current life with chickens just doesn’t compare.
 I spend a lot of time trying to sell myself on my new country life, but when my mind wanders like this at 2 am, I just miss it so.

 Here begins the monkey mind.
 Tonite’s perigee moon had prompted me to show Elihu a vid of Starbuck performing “Moonlight Feels Right”.
 He dug it, I dug it.
 Who were those guys?
 And the marimba player wore a unitard open to the waist.
-He had chops; was he like this skinny North Texas music major in a jumpsuit who only in this moment became remotely cool?
+He had chops; was he like this skinny North Texas music major in a jumpsuit who only in that moment had became remotely cool?
 What were the stories behind the band?
 I remember so many of my own… then my mind wanders, turns a corner, and I’m reminiscing about the gear of my past.

 It started with a red and black Farfisa combo compact with a knee reverb when I was 17.
 My mom was surprised when I told her I’d also need an amplifier with which to hear it.
 So came the Peavey duece with that crazy spring reverb that sounded like a thunderstorm when you moved the amp while it was on.
 My mind flashes forward.
 I’m at the Wild Hare reggae bar in Chicago.
 It’s a sunny afternoon, and I’m rehearsing.
 I took pride in my setup then.
-I remember I had structured soft cases for my keyboards which fit just so in the trunk of my boxy 80s Corolla.
-Hmm, what was that one that played the great (in it’s day the absolute bomb) piano sound?
+I remember I had structured soft cases for my keyboards which fit just so into the trunk of my boxy 80s Corolla.
+Hmm, what was that one that played the great (in its day the absolute bomb) piano sound?
 Ensoniq.
 Yes, an Ensoniq EPS.
 I remember how we’d all have to stand around and wait for that piano sound to load.
 And if I didn’t have enough room on board for the set’s ‘patches’ (yes, it’s all coming back – that’s what we called sounds!) then you’d have to re-load it, and usually during a song.
 Or in between songs, and the front guy would have to know where in the set that happened so he could rap a little to the audience, buying you time to load.
 I remember at that rehearsal saying how one day we’d tell our kids it took 3 minutes to load a piano sound and they’d just laugh at us.
 No one but me thought this was interesting.
 I remember being surprised at that.
 Imagine, a piano sound which took up nearly an entire 3″ floppy disc and took 3 full minutes to load.
 Hmm.

 I just got it – the guy in Starbuck singing “Moonlight Feels Right” looks like Joe Zawinul.
 I remember meeting Joe in a cave-like restaurant in Perugia, Italy.
 His wife/manager was sitting next to him.
 My husband presented me, and Joe looked down at my boobs.
-I remember thinking 1) you dirty old man and 2) he must be disappointed.
+I remember thinking 1) you dirty old man, and 2) you must be disappointed.
 Not much to ogle.
 Yeah, the guy in Starbuck looks like Joe Zawinul.

 My mind stops.
 I get out of bed.
 I watch a Japanese cartoon on TV.
 I eat jalapeno soy cheese and flax pita bread.
 I pour a glass of wine.
 I look at the perigee moon for a bit.
-Then I put my link to the Starbuck video on Facebook.
+Then I post my link to the Starbuck video on Facebook.
 I play the video again, then proceed to choose a related video from the list that pops up.
 I enjoy a Starland Vocal Band performance.
 Next up, The New Seekers.
 “I’d Like To Teach The World To Sing”.
 Hmm.
 I was how old then?
 Man, they had a Coke endorsement back in the day.
 Pretty big.
 I search images and see them now.
 I ponder the changes in them.
 I ponder the changes in me.
 I am no different.
 I am aging.
 My ‘day’ seems to be a decade in my past.
 I wish I had a cigarette, I really do.
 Man I want one right now.
 I’m restless, I’m unsettled, what can I do?
 I sit to write.
 So many other thoughts fly through my mind.
-The to do list, the money situation, The Studio, the divorce… It will all keep.
+The to-do list, the money situation, The Studio, the divorce… It will all keep.
 I take 4 over the counter sleeping pills plus a homeopathic pill too, just to make sure.
 I finish my post and I’m still not remotely sleepy.

 Maybe I’ll FB Conley (look – it’s become a verb!) and then go see where the members of Starbuck are today.
 There’s still time – the full moon has a few more hours in the sky before she sets….